iamsiva11/iamsiva11.github.io/_posts/2017-12-30-extra-features-seq2seq.md

 src_h, (src_h_t, src_c_t) = self.encoder(
       extended_embedding, (self.h0_encoder, self.c0_encoder))

+"""
+Note: If using only CPU, can remove .cuda()
+[i,:,:] - numpy style ndarrays slicing
+"""

 ```

 Which is same as what we did above in tensorflow.

 ---

+The source code for reproducing the above results can be found in the following github repository:

 ---